Area 86, District 11

-Do you think you have a problem with Alcohol?
+Do you think you may have a problem with alcohol?

-Only you can determine if you think you have a problem with alcohol and whether or not you may need help.
+Only you can decide if you have a problem with alcohol, and whether or not you may need help.